Electronic Commerce Law

 5 (if exam has been passed)

-This course will be held at irregular intervals, rather in the winter term than in the summer term.
-It will be available in the winter term 2019/20.
+This course will be held at irregular intervals.
+It will be available in the summer term 2023.

 Time Schedule and Course Venue

 For information about the live session, please have a look at our electronic course catalogue.

 It is not anymore about having an electronic business or a traditional business.

 It is all about having an electronic business or no business at all.

 Under the heading "Electronic Commerce" and more recently "Mobile Commerce", companies pursue a vast number of commercial activities.
 In doing so, businesses face legal problems in nearly all traditional areas of the law (such as contracts, torts, constitutional law, administrative law, intellectual property, etc.).
 Additionally, companies have to consider a number of issues that are specific to doing business via the Internet and mobile networks either because of technology specific aspects (e.g., signing a contract on a small cell phone screen electronically) or because traditional legal issues have a far greater practical dimension in cyberspace (e.g., trademarks).